-This schedule requires a breakdown of forecast operational expenditure for the disclosure year and a 10-year planning period.
+This schedule requires a breakdown of forecast operational expenditure for the disclosure year and a 10 year planning period.
 The forecasts should be consistent with the supporting information set out in the AMP.
 The forecast is to be expressed in both constant price and nominal dollar terms.

 EDBs must provide explanatory comment on the difference between constant price and nominal dollar operational expenditure forecasts in Schedule 14a (Mandatory Explanatory Notes).
+EDBs must express the information in this schedule (11b) as a specific value rather than ranges.
+If EDBs wish to provide any supporting information about these values, this may be disclosed in Schedule 15 (Voluntary Explanatory Notes).